SREEGEETHES/my-blogs/_posts/2026-08-03-building-omnicard-local-first-ai-media-manager.md

 ## Challenges

-Some of the biggest challenges weren't related to AI.
+Some of the biggest challenges were not related to AI itself.

 They included:

 - Processing thousands of images efficiently
-- Keeping the desktop application responsive during indexing
+- Keeping the application responsive during indexing
-- Packaging a Python application into a standalone executable
 - Managing vector search locally
+- Packaging a desktop application for Windows
-- Detecting duplicate images accurately
+- Detecting duplicate images accurately using perceptual hashing

-Each challenge helped me understand more about desktop software development and AI-powered search systems.
+Each challenge taught me something new about building production-ready desktop software.

 ---